hafizaryan/hafizaryan/README.md

 <hr>

 <h3 align="center">Get In Touch</h3>
 I'm always open to new ideas and opportunities.
 You can learn more about me on my website or connect with me on <a href="https://linkedin/in/hafizaryan">LinkedIn</a>.
-Feel free to reach out to me directly at hafizaryansiregar@tuta.io Let's connect and explore exciting possibilities together! 🚀
+Feel free to reach out to me directly at <a href="mailto:hafizaryansiregar@tuta.io">hafizaryansiregar@tuta.io</a> Let's connect and explore exciting possibilities together! 🚀